kdshea/kdshea/README.md

   <div>
     <h2>About Me</h2>
     <p align="center">
       I'm a freelance full stack developer with a passion for crafting innovative web solutions.
-With 7 years of experience with front-end web development and one year of expertise with server-side programming and back-end technologies, I'm well-equipped to tackle a wide range of development challenges and deliver end-to-end solutions.
+With over 8 years of experience with front-end web development, server-side programming and back-end technologies, I'm well-equipped to tackle a wide range of development challenges and deliver end-to-end solutions.
 I have successfully delivered diverse projects, including web applications, RESTful APIs, and database management.
 I continually strive to solve complex problems and provide efficient, user-friendly solutions.
     </p>
     <p>🪴 Vinyasa Teacher<br />
       💉 Registered Nurse<br />